Palanii1/alx-higher_level_programming/0x03-python-data_structures/README.md

 Program 12 is a function that deletes the item at a specific position in a list.
 Program 13 Complete the source code in order to switch value of a and b Program 14 is a function in C that checks if a singly linked list is a palindrome.
+Program 15 is a C function that prints some basic info about Python lists.